 Great strides have been made within divisions and specifically within certain areas, where achieving and maintaining targets are a business imperative and not only a reporting requirement.

-Due to the diversity of the group and the specific challenges of each division, the group cannot establish specific group targets but will assist and guide the divisions with regard to their specific sustainability targets.
+Due to KAP’s diversity and the specific challenges of each division, we cannot establish specific group targets but will assist and guide the divisions with regard to their specific sustainability targets.
 Targets are set and managed at divisional level where applicable.